 Important Requirements for Everyone attending MARS launches in 2020 based on Covid-19

-In order for MARS to begin a flying season we unfortunately can NOT allow spectators at this time!
+In order for MARS to have a flying season, we unfortunately can NOT allow spectators at this time!

-There will be limitations on the number of people who may attend ANY outdoor activity, what those numbers will be, have NOT yet been announced!
+There will be limitations on the number of people who may attend ANY outdoor activity!
 With that, we are asking every member who plans on attending, to please contact Dennis Jurrus via email at firstname.lastname@example.org, letting him know which day you are going to attend and how many people will be in your party.
 We are not telling you that you cant bring family but each spectator you bring takes away a slot for another flyer.

 Everyone: If you are not feeling well with fever, cough, sore throat, shortness of breath, nausea, etc., anything that feels like a respiratory or gastrointestinal illness, STAY HOME!